Matcha Market Size and Share Forecast Outlook 2025 to 2035

 H2 7.1% (2025 to 2035)

-In the first half (H1) of the decade from 2024 to 2034, the business is predicted to surge at a CAGR of 6.5%, followed by a higher growth rate of 6.9% in the second half (H2) of the same decade.
+In the first half (H1) of the decade from 2024 to 2034, the business is expected to surge at a compound annual growth rate (CAGR) of 6.5%, followed by a higher growth rate of 6.9% in the second half (H2) of the same decade.
 Moving into the subsequent period, from H1 2025 to H2 2035, the CAGR is projected to increase to 6.8% in the first half and remain high at 7.1% in the second half.
-In the first half (H1) the sector witnessed an increase of 30 BPS while in the second half (H2), the business witnessed an increase of 20 BPS.
+In the first half (H1), the sector witnessed an increase of 30 BPS while in the second half (H2), the business witnessed an increase of 20 BPS.

 Market Concentration

-There is, in Tier 1, a small number of the known Japanese manufacturers with heritage extending over centuries, backed by exceptional quality control and international distribution networks.
-ITO EN Ltd. is the largest of such companies in this tier because it is a fully integrated green tea company in Japan - from cultivation through processing to global marketing.
-It is very severe quality standards and technology innovations in processing set industry standards and furnish scale that would be difficult to replicate by most traditional producers.
+In Tier 1, there is a small number of known Japanese manufacturers with a heritage extending over centuries, backed by exceptional quality control and international distribution networks.
+ITO EN Ltd. is the largest company in this tier because it is a fully integrated green tea company in Japan, spanning cultivation, processing, and global marketing.
+It is very severe quality standards and technology innovations in processing set industry standards and furnish a scale that would be difficult to replicate by most traditional producers.

-Likewise, within the Tier 1 segment indicating premium characteristics is the Marukyu Koyamaen package, which has been involved in specialized production of over three hundred years of tea and carries several imperial warrants validating its exceptionally lofty standards of quality.
+Likewise, within the Tier 1 segment, the Marukyu Koyamaen package, which has been involved in the specialized production of tea for over three hundred years, is distinguished by its premium characteristics.
+It carries several imperial warrants that validate its exceptionally high standards of quality.

-Aiya Co., Ltd. developed specialized formulations of matcha for culinary use, thus acquiring a good chunk in the food service and ingredients markets.
-Midori Spring Ltd. gained more room for growth through direct-consumer models and their educational marketing explaining to new consumers the benefits of matcha.
+Aiya Co., Ltd. developed specialized formulations of matcha for culinary use, thereby acquiring a significant share of the food service and ingredients markets.
+Midori Spring Ltd. gained more room for growth through direct-consumer models and its educational marketing, explaining to new consumers the benefits of matcha.

-In Tier 3, there are new specialty brands and producers doing private labels, which are interested to open matcha to more mainstream markets through newer formats and more accessible marketing.
-Companies like Encha and DoMatcha have incorporated strong digital-first business models with important direct-to-consumer sales via channels and platforms of e-commerce and social media marketing.
+In Tier 3, new specialty brands and producers are introducing private labels, which aim to open matcha to more mainstream markets through innovative formats and more accessible marketing.
+Companies like Encha and DoMatcha have incorporated strong digital-first business models, with significant direct-to-consumer sales through e-commerce and social media marketing channels.

 Pure Matcha concentrates on culinary-grade products for common use rather than ceremonial applications.
-A state of ready-to-drink products designed to eliminate barriers to preparation is the focus of Matcha Love, while Mizuba Tea Co. promotes direct trade relationships with Japanese farmers and transparency of its sourcing.
+Matcha Love focuses on ready-to-drink products designed to eliminate barriers to preparation.
+At the same time, Mizuba Tea Co. promotes direct trade relationships with Japanese farmers and transparency of its sourcing.

 Understanding Shift in Matcha Demand Trends and How Key Brands Are Addressing to This